mlafeldt/sysrq/README.md

 Among other things, SysRq can crash the system by forcing a NULL pointer dereference, which makes it a good fit for [Chaos Engineering experiments](https://medium.com/production-ready/chaos-engineering-101-1103059fae44).

-[See GoDoc](https://godoc.org/github.com/mlafeldt/sysrq#Command) for a list of all supported commands.

 ## CLI

-In addition to the Go library, there's a `sysrq` command-line tool that you can install from source:
+In addition to the Go library, there's a `sysrq` command-line tool you can install from source:

 ```bash
 go get -u github.com/mlafeldt/sysrq/cmd/sysrq